ZiweiMEI/ziweimei.github.io/_pages/cv.md

 * Ph.D. in Economics, Department of Economics, the Chinese University of Hong Kong, 2025.
   * Visiting Ph.D.
 Student, Department of Statistics, University of Oxford, Spring 2024.
-* Bachelor in Economics, Lingnan College, Sun Yat-Sen University, 2020.
+* Bachelor in Economics, Lingnan College, Sun Yat-sen University, 2020.
-* Bachelor in Mathematics, School of Mathematics, Sun Yat-Sen University, 2020.
+* Bachelor in Mathematics, School of Mathematics, Sun Yat-sen University, 2020.

 ***